Hi all,

-in this article I will introduce you, young and bold Java programmer, to the Fantastic Hibernate 3 dream.
+In this article I will introduce you to Hibernate 3 persistence framework.

-This article is worth to read, because give you a very fast track to Hibernate; I (Giovanni Giorgi) have used it for the past five years, when only the good 2.x series was out of there.
+This article is worth to read, because give you a very fast track to Hibernate; I have used this tool for the past six years, when only the good 2.x series was out of there.

 Then I have the lucky of training two teams on two different and big projects, with a “zero time” to teach them hibernate.